bmello4688/udacity-MLND-capstone/proposal.md

 ### Datasets and Inputs

-The datasets that will be used in this project were collected from our instrument.
-The instrument was sent out for testing and
-12 different substances were tested.
+The datasets that will be used in this project were generated from collected samples from our instrument.
+The instrument was sent out for testing and 12 different substances were tested.
 The data files we got back are the results from that testing.
-The data files have been modified to abstract out any sensitive details such as the substance name and mass pairs.
+The datasets are generated from these data files.
+The datasets have been modified to abstract out any sensitive details such as the substance name and mass pairs.
+Most importantly the intensities are all generated to mimic the shape of the collected data.
 The data has also been filtered to remove any malformed data because of a hardware or any other error.
+There is no proprietary data associated with this project.
+The model that will be built will need to be re-trained on the actual proprietary dataset to have it work with our instrument.
+The generated data should be more than adequate in evaluating a model.
+In most cases, I have between 50 and 80 samples for each substance I am testing for.
+I realize that this may not be enough, but I am also trying to gauge how many samples will be needed if extending out the substance library.
+If a particular compound is performing poorly from lack of samples I will remove it from the test.

 Data file columns and example: